TheBitstorm/job-cards-react/README.md

 # 💼 Job Cards React Website

-A modern job listing UI built using React and Vite.
+A modern job listing UI built using React and Vite..
 This project displays job openings using reusable components and clean UI design.

 ---